-The lofty snow clad mountains of The Himalayas, frozen Dal Lake, snow-covered trees and house-roofs across the streets washed in white-snow, continued to dwell in my dreams, the moment we booked our tickets for Kashmir trip.
-It was a 10 days group-trip with my friends leaving family behind.
+The lofty snow-clad mountains of The Himalayas, frozen Dal Lake, snow-covered trees and house-roofs across the streets washed in white-snow, continued to dwell in my dreams, the moment we booked our tickets for the Kashmir trip.
+It was a 10 days group-trip with my friends, leaving family behind.

 Hours of waiting on the road due to heavy traffic might test your impatience.
-It took us eleven hours to reach our hotel in Srinagar.
-Glad, we stayed closer to Dal Lake!
-Our first day ends in this tiresome journey.
+Consequently, it took us eleven hours to reach our hotel in Srinagar.
+Glad we stayed closer to Dal Lake Srinagar!
+Our first day ends on this tiresome journey.

 It was a cold, misty morning; we were buzzing around to get ready to go to Shalimar Bagh – The Mughal Garden in Srinagar.